timbru31/SilkSpawners/README.md

 *destroyDropXP* (0) - Experience points to drop when spawner is destroyed.

 *destroyDropBars* (0) - Iron bars to drop when spawner is destroyed.

+*ignoreFakeBreakEvents* (true) - Ignore subclassed spawner block break events sent by other plugins (such as mcMMO with superbreaker).

 *consumeEgg* (true) - Consume spawn eggs used to change spawners, or otherwise keep the egg in the player's inventory.